Cobordisms of sutured manifolds and the functoriality of link Floer homology: The cobordism category of sutured manifolds

-\begin{defn} The \emph{cobordism category of sutured manifolds}, $\Sut,$ is given as follows.
-Its objects are sutured manifolds $(M,\g)$ such that the map $\pi_0(\g) \to \pi_0(\partial M)$ is surjective.
-The set of morphisms from $(M_0,\g_0)$ to $(M_1,\g_1)$ is the set of strong equivalence classes of cobordisms from $(M_0,\g_0)$ to $(M_1,\g_1).$ Composition is given by Definition \ref{defn:comp}.
-The identity morphism from $(M,\g)$ to itself is the equivalence class of the trivial cobordism.
+\begin{defn} The \emph{cobordism category of sutured manifolds}, $\Sut$, is given as follows.
+Its objects are sutured manifolds $(M,\g)$ that have at least one suture on each boundary component.
+The set of morphisms from $(M_0,\g_0)$ to $(M_1,\g_1)$ is the set of equivalence classes of cobordisms from $(M_0,\g_0)$ to $(M_1,\g_1)$.
+Composition is given by Definition~\ref{defn:comp}.
+The identity morphism from $(M,\g)$ to itself is the equivalence class of the trivial cobordism introduced in Definition~\ref{defn:triv}.